The Best Smokeless Fire Pits of 2024

 Smokeless fire pits work by creating an efficient fire that’s fed plenty of oxygen.
 That’s why they create less smoke than a traditional fire pit.

 Of course, I needed to make sure that the designs worked as advertised and I did that by stacking the odds against the fire pit.
 I used leaves and wet wood, which don’t combust easily, to see if the fire pits’ efficiency would still prevent plumes of smoke.
-The Breeo and Solo Stove both produced smoke at first, but it only took minutes for them to catch up and feed enough oxygen to clear up the smoke.
+The Breeo Y-Series and Solo Stove both produced smoke at first, but it only took minutes for them to catch up and feed enough oxygen to clear up the smoke.

 Longevity